 parents see the importance of insuring themselves and their family.

-“We’ve been concentrating attention on the role mothers play in decisions relating to family health and protection.
-They
+“We’ve been concentrating attention on the influence mothers play in decisions relating to family health and

-“While we’re encouraged by the ongoing trend, we’re still concerned that now less than 30 percent of the New Zealand
+“While we’re heartened by the ongoing trend, we’re still concerned that now less than 30 percent of the New Zealand

 population has health insurance.
 Our challenge is to reinforce the value health insurance can bring to the country as a

-whole as it re-balances the unsustainable future requirements of the public system,” Kelleigh Aston says.
+whole as it re-balances the unsustainable future requirements of the public system,” Bruce Morrison says.